Canada police report multiple shootings; suspect in custody | Law-Order

 - Canada

-Police reported multiple shootings of “transient victims” on Monday in a Vancouver suburb and said a suspect was in custody.
+Canadian police reported multiple shootings of homeless people Monday in a Vancouver suburb and said a suspect was in custody.

 The Royal Canadian Mounted Police said most of the shootings were in downtown Langley.
 There was one report of a shooting in neighboring Langley Township.